Syeda-Umaima/NoonVision/README.md

 - Open the app in your browser
 - Allow camera access
 - Point the webcam at an object
-- The app shows bounding boxes and lists detected objects
+- The app shows bounding boxes and lists detected objects, also speaks them aloud